 This report builds on prior law school campus surveys conducted by the National LGBTQ+ Bar Association and Foundation ("LGBTQ+ Bar") and a report based on a 2021 survey published by LSAC in 2022 that jointly reflect seminal efforts to detail law school policies and practices related to how LGBTQ+1 candidates face the challenging task of finding a law school that meets their academic and professional needs, as well as a law school culture that will support their full authentic selves inside and outside of the classroom.
 Providing a resource where LGBTQ+ prospective law students can evaluate the law school environment is growing in importance.
 As of April 2024, there were 487 anti-LGBTQ bills that had been introduced in states across the U.S. in their 2024 legislative sessions (American Civil Liberties Union, 2024).
 At the same time, the prevalence of LGBTQ+ youth facing discriminatory and exclusionary experiences is on the rise.
-For example, in 2020, 60% of LGBTQ+ youth ages 13 to 24 reported having experienced discrimination due to either their sexual orientation or gender identity, and in 2022, 73% reported having experienced discrimination (The Trevor Project 2020, 2022).
-The impact of these exclusionary experiences is often compounded when gender and/or sexual orientation identities intersect with other marginalized2 identities, such as race, ethnicity, first-generation college status, and socioeconomic status (SES).3
+For example, in 2020, 60% of LGBTQ+ youth ages 13 to 24 reported having experienced discrimination due to either their sexual orientation or gender identity, and in 2022, 73% reported having experiences is often compounded when gender and/or sexual orientation identities intersect with other marginalized2 identities, such as race, ethnicity, first-generation college status, and socioeconomic status (SES).3